shinwookim/website-archive/CS0441-2231/syllabus.md

 + {{ 'CS0441-2231' | absolute_url }} (*Recitation*)

 #### Textbook
 Kenneth H. Rosen.
-Discrete Mathematics and Its Applications, 8th Edition, McGraw Hill
+Discrete Mathematics and Its Applications, 8th Edition, McGraw Hill  .
+**A copy of the text is required for homework.**

 #### Grading Policy
 + Exams: (70%)